Igor-Losev/deadem/README.md

 ...
 ```

-Each interceptor receives different arguments depending on the `InterceptorStage`.
+Each interceptor receives different arguments depending on the `InterceptorStage`:

 | Interceptor Stage | Hook Type      | Hook Signature                                                                                                                                                                                            |
 |-------------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|